TheMarex/ba-thesis/ba.md

 ### Trajectory Export

-The trajectory was exported in open MMM trajectory format.
+The trajectory was exported in open \name{MMM} trajectory format.
 The format was extended to export additional information useful for debugging and controlling the generated trajectory.
 That means besides the joint values and velocites the trajectory also includes the CoM and ZMP trajectory that was used to derive them.
 Also information about the current support phase is saved.
 For convinience the pose of chest, pelvis, left and right foot are exported as homogenous matrices as well.
 This was done to save the additional step of computing them again from the exported joint trajectory for the stabilizer and also reduce an additional error source.

-\todo{Maybe doing the FK now would be better and more versatile, since we could feed normal MMM trajectories in the stabilizer}
+\todo{Maybe doing the FK now would be better and more versatile, since we could feed normal \name{MMM} trajectories in the stabilizer}

 ## Dynamic simulation

 To evaluate the generated trajectories a simulator for the dynamics was developed.
-The simulator was build on the SimDynamics framework that is part of Simox.
+The simulator was build on the \name{SimDynamics} framework that is part of \name{Simox}.
-SimDynamics uses Bullet Physics as underlying physics framework.
+\name{SimDynamics} uses Bullet Physics as underlying physics framework.
 A big part of the work on the simulator was spend on configuring the parameters and finding flaws in the physics simulation.
 Thus the simulator includes a extensive logging framework that measures all important parameters of the simulation.
-For visulizing and analysing the measurement the Open Source tools IPython, numpy and pandas where used.
+For visulizing and analysing the measurement the Open Source tools \name{IPython}, numpy and \name{pandas} where used.

 ### Practical challenges of physics simulation